 The SUPPLIER shall provide a fixed firm price for a complete and fully functional wastewater treatment system (a.k.a. wastewater treatment plant or WWTP).
 The WWTP design shall be based on the concept presented in the Preliminary Design Report (refer to Appendix C) and the equipment design tables which are in Appendix A. The design shall include Proposal alternates as indicated in Section 4.2 - PROPOSAL FORM SECTION FOR ALTERNATES.
-The SUPPLIER is fully responsible for the design and providing a treatment performance guarantee for the completed system once the contract has been awarded.
+The SUPPLIER is fully responsible for the design and providing a treatment performance guarantee for the completed system.

-After project award and Notice to Proceed, the SUPPLIER shall provide the design documents including, as a minimum:
+After project award and Notice To Proceed, the SUPPLIER shall provide the design documents including, as a minimum: